 - ArcGIS Workflow Manager

-Language packs for Portal for ArcGIS help and ArcGIS Data Store help can be applied to view documentation in additional languages.
+Language packs for the Portal for ArcGIS help, the ArcGIS Data Store help, and the Notebook Server help can be used to view documentation in additional languages.

-- The ArcGIS 10.7 setup package is designed to detect and upgrade an existing installation of the same ArcGIS product.
+- The ArcGIS 10.7.1 setup package is designed to detect and upgrade an existing installation of the same ArcGIS product.
 The settings for the installation location are retained in the upgrade.
-However, you'll need to obtain a 10.7 software authorization number and re-authorize for use in 10.7.
+See the installation guide for more information on installation upgrades and new installations.
 See the installation guide for more information on installation upgrades and new installations.

 If needed, your account's primary maintenance contact can obtain authorization numbers from My Esri.
 After signing in with your Esri account, click My Organizations > Licensing > View Authorizations.
 Click a product name to obtain its authorization number.

-The license version on ArcGIS Enterprise authorizations eligible for use with ArcGIS 10.7 will display as 10.7 under View Authorizations.
-Customers in the United States need to contact Esri Telesales to order an additional Named User License of Portal for ArcGIS.
+The license version for ArcGIS Enterprise authorizations eligible for use with ArcGIS 10.7.1 appear as 10.7 - 10.7.1 under View Authorizations.
+Customers in the United States must contact Esri to order an additional Named User License of Portal for ArcGIS.
 For those outside the United States, contact your local distributor for information about your authorization numbers.